Cerberus/pup/README.md

 npm run test:all
 ```

-Run all test file with generating a report
+Run all test files with generating a report

 ```
 npm run test:report